Darn Good Sourdough Discard Coffee Cake Recipe

 - Preheat oven to 350 degrees.
 Liberally coat a Bundt pan with butter or non-stick spray and set aside.

-- Whisk the flour, baking powder, and salt together in a large bowl.
-Set aside.
-In a stand mixer fitted with a paddle attachment or another large mixing bowl, cream together softened butter and sugar until light and fluffy, about 2 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment or a large mixing bowl with an electric mixer, cream together softened butter and sugar until light and fluffy, about 2 minutes.

 - Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
-Add the eggs, sourdough discard, and vanilla, and beat on medium-high speed until combined.
+Add the eggs, sourdough discard, and vanilla, beating on medium-high speed until combined.

-- Gradually add the flour mixture to the wet ingredients, beating on low speed until just combined.
-Gently fold in the sour cream until just combined, being careful not to overmix.
-Set aside while you prepare the streusel topping.
+- Turn the mixer down to low, and begin gradually adding in the dry ingredients to the wet ingredients.
+Continuing beating on low speed until everything is combined.
+Once combined, turn the mixer off and gently fold in the sour cream until just combined, being careful not to overmix.

 - In a small bowl, combine brown sugar, chopped pecans, and cinnamon.
-Stir gently.
+Stir gently and set aside.

 - Bake in preheated oven for 50-55 minutes or until golden brown and a knife inserted in the middle comes out clean.

-- Allow the cake to cool slightly in the pan before turning out onto a cooling rack to cool completely.
+- Allow the cake to cool only slightly in the pan (around 10 minutes) before turning out onto a serving dish to cool completely.
 Once cooled, top with the vanilla icing.
 Slice, serve, and enjoy!

 This cake makes a great make ahead breakfast!
 It can be baked and covered tightly at room temperature overnight.
 Make the glaze the next morning and drizzle over cake before serving alongside a hot cup of coffee.